 1. Choosing of Keywords

 Most of the time when you’re hired, your client already have keywords in mind, and you can suggest or recommend keywords depending on what data you have gathered using tools for keyword research.
+Be sure to careful to pick keywords on every page as it might cannibalize with other pages causing keyword cannibalization.

 2. Optimizing Meta Tags